From Sahara dunes to ancient Carthage and vibrant markets - discover when and how to visit this North African jewel safely

 Accommodation: Seafront resorts, boutique hotels, and cozy guesthouses.

-Regional Specialties: Grilled fish, seafood dishes, and local citrus-based desserts.
+Specialties: Grilled fish, seafood dishes, and local citrus-based desserts.

 Activities: Explore Roman ruins, visit the Gafsa Museum, and discover the natural hot springs in the area.